Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 10
 - ### Hack wireless networks
+One of the entry points of hackers into the network is the use of wireless networks.
+They have many vulnerabilities due to the radio frequency nature of wireless networks and the rapid adaptation of wireless technologies for home and commercial networks.<br>
+Many wireless LANs (WLANs) are based on the IEEE 802.11 standard and its extensions such as 802.11a, 802.11b & 802.11n.
+The 802.11 standard has only basic security features and many weaknesses.
+The 802.11i extension is the latest security solution that covers 802.11 vulnerabilities.
+The Wi-Fi Association has introduced additional security certificates called WPA and WPA2 to bridge the gap between the original 802.11 standard and the latest 802.11i extension.
+In this chapter, we will discuss vulnerabilities and security solutions based on IEEE and Wi-Fi standards.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 10</b>  |   |   |